General Fair Rules

 Swine weights: Minimum weight will be 225lbs and maximum weight of 295lbs.

 Beef weights: Minimum weight will be 950lbs and no maximum.

 Rabbit weights: Minimum weight will be 3.5lbs with a maximum weight of 5.5lbs for all market classes and a maximum of 3 market pens per member.

-25. Replacement Animals: In the event, an exhibitor’s only animal in a species dies prior to the fair, the youth may replace that animal before the given deadlines with the approval of the Extension Director, Fair Board, and Species Superintendent.
-The deadline for replacing an animal due to mortality is 60 days before the show for sheep, goats, and pigs; and 120 days for market beef.
+25. Replacement Animals: In the event an exhibitor’s only animal in a species dies prior to the fair, the youth may replace that animal before the given deadlines with the approval of the Extension Director, Fair Board and Species Superintendent.
+The deadline for replacing an animal due to mortality are 60 days before show for sheep, goats, and pigs; and 120 days for market beef.